The Alzheimer Society Research Program

 Read more on Dr. Hung's research on using technology to assist dementia care.

-Supporting the Program
+Supporting the Alzheimer Society Research Program

 The Alzheimer Society Research Program is a collaborative effort.
 The Alzheimer Society of Canada would like to thank the following: